box/developer.box.com/pages/sign/quick-start/your-first-request.md

 log has not been generated yet.
 - `error_finalizing`: If the `finalizing` phase did not complete successfully.

-### Preparing the document
+## Preparing the document

+Depending on your technical use case you may need to prepare the document.
+In this specific example, we are signing a PDF, and the Box sign engine has no idea where to place the signature pad or any other inputs.
+This is why we used the `is_document_preparation_needed` flag.
-If a prepare URL is present, then a preparation step is created.

-Your application should open the preparation URL in a browser, where the requester can add the signature pad and any other inputs needed for the signer to complete the document.
+If a prepare URL is present, then your application should open the preparation URL in a browser, where the requester can add the signature pad and any other inputs needed for the signer to complete the document.

 Once the document is prepared, the requester can send the signature request to the signer.

+This preparation step is not always necessary.
+Take a look at the [technical use cases][technical-use-cases] for more information.

-### Completing the signature request
+## Completing the signature request

 The signer then receives an email from Box with a link to the signature request.
 The signer can click the link and sign the document.